maltempi/SeisUnixContainer/README.md

 A container image (Docker) for portable SeisUnix with graphical interface access via Remote Desktop (RDP)

 ## Features

 - SeisUnix: It is a powerful software package for seismic data processing and analysis.
 It offers a range of tools and utilities for seismic data manipulation, modeling, imaging, and more.
+See SeisUnix official repository: https://github.com/JohnWStockwellJr/SeisUnix

 - Remote Destop (RDP) Access: The container image includes RDP access, allowing you to connect to the containerized environment using your preferred Remote Desktop client (Windows, Linux or Mac).
 This provides a convenient graphical interface for running SeisUnix and interacting with the seismic data.

 ## Container Image Repository
 https://hub.docker.com/r/maltempi/seisunix